jobisoft/shrunked/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: The more info we have, the easier it is to fix the bug
 title: "[BUG]"
 labels: ''
 assignees: ''